cm0x4D/docker-ubuntu-qt5-cmake/README.md

 # docker-ubuntu-qt5-cmake
-Docker image for Compiling Qt5 projects using cmake
+Docker image for compiling Qt5 projects using cmake